-If you're bringing into the UK a second-hand vehicle, you don't have to pay VAT - as long as you paid VAT in another EU country when you bought it, but you must still complete a NOVA notification to HMRC within 14 days of the vehicle arrival.
+If you're bringing a second-hand vehicle into the UK, you don't have to pay VAT - as long as you paid VAT in another EU country when you bought it, but you must still complete a NOVA notification to HMRC within 14 days of the vehicle arrival.

 If you normally live in another country in the EU and bring a vehicle with you on a temporary visit to the UK, you don't need to notify HMRC, as long as your stay is for less than 6 months in a 12 month period.

 The process for notifying HMRC and accounting for the VAT due is different if you are a VAT-registered business.

 If you buy a new motor vehicle in the UK to take to somewhere else in the EU, you'll have to pay VAT on the vehicle in the other country when you arrive there.
 You won't have to pay UK VAT when you buy the car if you tell the supplier that you will be taking the vehicle to another country within the EU.
 You complete form VAT 411, which the supplier will give you and you agree to do all 3 of these things:

 If you sell a new vehicle to someone who then removes it to another EU country within 2 months, you may be entitled to a refund of VAT.
 This only applies if you aren't registered for VAT in the UK, and you can demonstrate that you have paid UK VAT on the vehicle.

 If you are importing a motor vehicle into the UK from outside the EU you must declare the vehicle to Customs and pay the VAT and duty due.
 HMRC will give you confirmation that you have paid the VAT and this will allow you to register the vehicle with the DVLA or DVA.
 You do not need to make a NOVA notification as this is done for you by HMRC.